ryanshz/quickqollab/README.md

 ### Prerequisites
 * VSCode (or any relevant IDE)
+* Git-Bash (or any relevant terminal)
 * The latest Python version.
 * Terminal or Command-Line Interface (preferably Git-Bash)
 * The latest NodeJS version.
+* Datagrip (or any relevant Database IDE)

 ### Installation

-_Below are instructions for setting up a local repository, installing requirement packages, and first step to running the program._
+_Below are instructions for setting up a local repository, installing requirement packages, and the first step to running the program._

 _Assume you are at the root of the project directory._
 1. Clone the repository.